 During an average year between 1991 and 2020, San Francisco recorded a warmest night at 64 °F (18 °C) and a coldest day at 49 °F (9 °C).

-In 2020, African Americans constituted about 5% of San Francisco's population, with most living in the neighborhoods of Bayview-Hunters Point, Visitacion Valley, and the Fillmore District.
+In 2020, African Americans constituted about 5% of San Francisco's population, a decreasing share since the 1970s.

-In 2020, San Francisco Shock won a championship title.
+In 2020, the San Francisco Shock won an Overwatch League championship title, marking their second back-to-back win.

 The 2020 United States census showed San Francisco's population to be 873,965, an increase of 8.5% from the 2010 census.

-As of 2021, sea levels are projected to rise by as much as 5 feet (1.5 m) in San Francisco, resulting in periodic flooding, rising groundwater levels, and lowland floods from more severe storms.
+As of 2021, sea levels are projected to rise by as much as 5 feet (1.5 m) in San Francisco, leading to flooding and rising groundwater levels.

 In 2022 a measure on the ballot passed to protect JFK drive in Golden Gate Park as a pedestrian and biking space with 59% of voters in favor.